Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/selecting.rst

    Supports diagonal paths for vertices and faces, and selects edge rings with edges.
 Topological Distance
-   Which only takes into account the number of edges of the path and not the length of the edges to calculate the distances.
+   Only takes into account the number of edges of the path and not the length of the edges to calculate the distances.
 Fill Region :kbd:`Shift-Ctrl-LMB`
    Selects all elements in the shortest paths from the active selection to the clicked area.